Rachel Summerlyn: JAPW Women's Division

-ACW & Texas Indys
+ACW and Texas Indys

-Rachel has continued working in Anarchy Championship Wrestling as a mainstay based out of Austin, TX.
+Rachel has continued working in Anarchy Championship Wrestling as a mainstay based out of Austin, Texas.
 In 2009, she and Jessica James formed Rachel & Jessica's Excellent Tag Team.
 Teamed up against the Canadian NINJAs for the SHIMMER tag championships on October 18, 2009 for the NINJAs' first tag title defense.
-They teamed up on February 21 in a loss to Gary Jay & Davey Vega.
+They teamed up on February 21 in a loss to Gary Jay and Davey Vega.
 In March, Rachel appeared in various promotions including Victory Crown Championship Wrestling, where she teamed with Darin Childs to defeat Robert Evans, and Insane Hardcore Wrestling Entertainment where she successfully defend the ACW American Joshi title over Lillie Mae.
 On May 29, Rachel lost the ACW American Joshi title to Athena but quickly regained it two weeks later.

-She lost the ACW American Joshi title to Daffney on June 27, 2010 in the 1st round of the ACW Queen of Queens tournament.
+She lost the ACW American Joshi title to Daffney on June 27, 2010, in the 1st round of the ACW Queen of Queens tournament.
 Summerlyn & Jessica James will receive an ACW tag team title shot on July 18.
 On January 16, 2011, Rachel competed in a 10,000 thumbtacks match where she was defeated by Athena at ACW Guilty by Association V.

 On February 21 at A Psychotic Break Summerlyn and James defeated Flippy Sh!t (Brent Masters and Matt Fitchett), The Lost Boys (Jason Silver and Sky de Lacrimosa) and tag team champions The Smurf Nation (Chingo Smurf and JC Bravo) in a Four Way Elimination Match winning tag team titles (second for Rachel, first for Jessica) On June 8, 2012, Rachel defeated Jen Alise to win the NWA Lonestar Women's Championship for the first time.
 On August 10 she successfully defended the title against Miss Maulie, Then On September 14 she lost the championship to Barbi Hayden.
 On November 11, 2012, Rachel won ACW's annual Lonestar Classic tournament to become the ACW Heavyweight Champion.
 Rachel lost the championship to Evan Gelistico on January 20, 2013 in what is being said to be her final match in ACW.

 Rachel has also appeared for Squared Circle Wrestling, where she won the Girls Grand Prix 1 Tournament on February 24, 2012; defeating Sara Del Rey in the finals.
 On July 13, Rachel defeated the evil Mickie James in a singles match, despite James turning villainous and resorting to heel tactics during the match.

 In July 2014, Rachel appeared at an Inspire Pro Wrestling event to give a final farewell to the fans of Austin, Texas.